ngard/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model is based on VGG16 (but fewer layer because the input images are much smaller than original VGG16 neural network) and is consisted of the following layers:
+My final network is based on VGG16 with fewer layer because the input images are much smaller than original VGG16 neural network.
+Also, I added two dropout layers to alleviate overfitting.
+My network is consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|